DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Detailed Description of Experiment Environments and Algorithm Implementation

-Fig.~(\ref{fig:constraint-regretin}) compares the regret in constraint violation for OPSRL and OptCMDP algorithms, for the inventory control setting.
-Here, we see that OPSRL does not violate the constraint, while OptCMDP incurs a regret that grows sublinearly.
-This figure shows that OPSRL does indeed perform safe exploration as we presented in the theory, while OptCMDP violates the constraints during learning.
-UCRL2 has an enormous linearly growing constraint violation regret compared to other two algorithms, which hinders us to show the distinction between the rest of the algorithms clearly in the figure.
-Hence, we omitted that detail.
-Finally, Fig.~(\ref{fig:objregretIncb}) compares the optimality regret for various baseline policies.
+Fig.~\ref{fig:constraint-regretIn} compares the regret in constraint violation for DOPE, OptPess-LP and OptCMDP algorithms for the inventory control setting.
+Here, we see that DOPE and OptPess-LP do not violate the constraint, while OptCMDP incurs a regret that grows sublinearly.
+This figure shows that DOPE does indeed perform safe exploration as proved, while OptCMDP violates the constraints during learning.